TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 </details>

-## usclib Library
+## ucglib Library

-I wasn't fully satisfied with the *Adafruit library* because of these shortcomings:
+I wasn't fully satisfied with the *Adafruit library* due to the following limitations:

-* **Hardware SPI:** I could not get *hardware SPI* to work, so frame rates were low.
-While this is not an issue with static text displays, it can severely impact animations.
+* **Hardware SPI:** I couldn't get *hardware SPI* to work, which resulted in low frame rates.
+While this isn't a major issue for static text displays, it can severely impact animations.
-* **Flicker:** While the display produced a crisp and flicker-free image for the human eye, it  turned out that the display had a high-frequency flicker that became evident when taking pictures.
+* **Flicker:** Although the display produced a crisp, flicker-free image to the human eye, it turned out that the display had a high-frequency flicker that became noticeable when taking pictures.

-This is why I wanted to give [ucglib](https://github.com/olikraus/ucglib) a try.
-This library is similar to [u8g2](https://github.com/olikraus/u8g2) in that it universally  supports a multitude of display drivers.
-While *u8g2* targets *monochrome* displays, *usglib* does the same for *color displays*.
+This led me to try [ucglib](https://github.com/olikraus/ucglib).
+This library is similar to [u8g2](https://github.com/olikraus/u8g2) in that it universally supports a wide range of display drivers.
+While *u8g2* is designed for *monochrome* displays, *ucglib* focuses on *color displays*.

 ### Configuration

-Since [ucglib](https://github.com/olikraus/ucglib) targets various drivers, the driver is chosen via a *class*.
-The *SSD1331* uses the class `Ucglib_SSD1331_18x96x64_UNIVISION_SWSPI` (for software SPI with self-defined GPIO) and `Ucglib_SSD1331_18x96x64_UNIVISION_HWSPI` (for hardware SPI).
+Since [ucglib](https://github.com/olikraus/ucglib) supports multiple drivers, the driver is selected via a *class*.
+For the *SSD1331*, the following classes are used:

+- `Ucglib_SSD1331_18x96x64_UNIVISION_SWSPI` (for software SPI with user-defined GPIO)
+- `Ucglib_SSD1331_18x96x64_UNIVISION_HWSPI` (for hardware SPI)

-Here are the two constructors I used for the *96x64 color OLED display (make sure you use only one of them and connect the display to the appropriate GPIOs):
+Here are the two constructors I used for the *96x64 color OLED display* (be sure to use only one of them and connect the display to the appropriate GPIOs):

 ````c++
 // Software-defined SPI pins: